We arrived at another Monday. Before it leaves us, I would like to take a moment to reflect what happened today.

 I know it could be any time between this week and the end of the month that I hear back from the programs I applied to.

 I've been trying to keep busy but I've been going nuts.
-I don't like to read into things but I find it crazy that my boyfriend and I both had the SAME dream of us traveling in the car with our 3 animals across the country to Boston.
+I don't like to read into things but I find it crazy that my boyfriend and I both had

 I know a handful of us are prepared to apply next year, and I'm wondering what people are thinking regarding their strategies.
 I'm changing my topic (extending my MA research) but that's not a very radical shift for me, given my proposed topic (very different from my current work) is what I believe to have harpooned my 2014 chances.